Skip to content

 Our oven gets pretty dirty and stinky over time.
 In order to clean without harsh chemicals, I found a way to clean my oven with vinegar, baking soda, and salt.

 As a breast cancer survivor and mom of 2 kids, I try to be careful about using too many chemicals.
-I want to make sure the house is clean, but prefer to clean using natural, organic, and non-toxic ingredients.
+I want to make sure the house is clean, but I prefer to clean using natural, organic, and non-toxic ingredients.

 Now you can follow these easy directions to use a homemade oven cleaner and the simple directions on how to clean oven with vinegar and baking soda.